outscale/terraform-provider-outscale/website/docs/d/vms.html.markdown

   * `architecture` - The architecture of the VM (`i386` \| `x86_64`).
   * `block_device_mappings_created` - The block device mapping of the VM.
       * `bsu` - Information about the created BSU volume.
-         * `delete_on_vm_deletion` - Set to true by default, which means that the volume is deleted when the VM is terminated.
-If set to false, the volume is not deleted when the VM is terminated.
+         * `delete_on_vm_deletion` - If true, the volume is deleted when terminating the VM.
+If false, the volume is not deleted when terminating the VM.
          * `link_date` - The time and date of attachment of the volume to the VM.
          * `state` - The state of the volume.
          * `volume_id` - The ID of the volume.